linghuiluo/linghuiluo.github.io/README.md

 <img src="profile.jpeg" alt="drawing" width="200" style="float: left;" hspace="5"/>
 Thank you for visiting my academic page!

 I am the founder of [ClioAssist GmbH](https://clioassist.de) and [Luo Consulting](https://luo-consulting.de).
-Previously, I was an applied scientist at Amazon Web Services for a few years, working for Amazon Q, CodeWhisperer and CodeGuru.
+Previously, I was an applied scientist at Amazon Web Services for a few years, working on both AI and Cybersecurity products such as Amazon Q, CodeWhisperer and CodeGuru Security.
 These blogs ([here](https://www.amazon.science/blog/bringing-code-analysis-tools-to-jupyter-notebooks) and [here](https://www.amazon.science/working-at-amazon/linghui-luo-code-guru-security-plug-in-aws-internship)) should give you a glimpse of my work at AWS.
 Before joining Amazon, I was a research associate in the Secure Software Engineering Group at Paderborn University in Germany.
 I received my PhD from Paderborn University in 2021, with distinction, under the advisement of Prof. Eric Bodden.
 I also hold both a master's and bachelor's degree from Paderborn University.

-My research spans various areas of software engineering and security, with a focus on advancing the effectiveness, scalability and integration of program analysis techniques.
+My research spans various areas of software engineering and security.
 Particularly, I am interested in following research directions:
-- **Improving Security Practices**: A core focus of my work developed innovative approaches to enforce security coding practices.
-With the popularity of applying Generative AI for writting code, these days I am also working on improving the security and quality of generated code.
+- **Improving Security Practices**: A core focus of my work is developing innovative approaches to strengthen security practices in software development.
+With the growing adoption of Generative AI for code generation and agentic AI systems, I am particularly interested in ensuring the security, reliability, and trustworthiness of AI-generated code and agentic AI systems.
 - **Scalability and Performance**: I explore methods to enhance scalability of static analyses, with balancing to soundness.
 - **Usability and Integration**: Recognizing the importance of seamless tool integration into developers’s workflow, I am dedicated to find ways that improve the usability and integration of static analyses.
 - **Advancement in Static Analysis Frameworks**: I’m committed to advancing the state-of-the-art in static analysis frameworks to meet evolving industry demands.